ASaragga/FinCalc/README.md

 - Negotiation Skills: Particularly in financial settlements, loan agreements, and contracts.

-# Law & Finance Around the World
+# Law & Finance Courses Around the World

-Bayer agrees to pay more than $10 billion to settle claims that its weedkiller, Roundup, caused cancer.
-Why not $15 billion or $5 billion?

-## Courses Overview
+## Executive Education

 **Financial Analysis and Valuation for Lawyers (Harvard Law School, USA)**.
 Teaches lawyers how to analyze financial statements, understand valuation methods, and apply them in legal contexts such as M&A or bankruptcy.